Oslo (film)

-Oslo is an American television drama film about the secret negotiation of the Oslo Accords.
+Oslo is a 2021 American political drama television film about the secret negotiation of the Oslo Accords.
 The film was directed by Bartlett Sher and written by J. T. Rogers, based on Rogers' play of the same name.
 It stars Andrew Scott, Ruth Wilson, and Jeff Wilbusch.
 It was released on May 29, 2021, on HBO.

 Plot

 In December 1992, Mona Juul at the Norwegian Ministry of Foreign Affairs calls her husband Terje Rød-Larsen.
 Rød-Larsen, who is in Jerusalem, goes to talk to Yossi Beilin.
-Beilin explains to Terje that the peace talks are in a dead end, because everybody demands everything at once, and Terje offers a new approach.
+Beilin explains to Terje that the peace talks are at a dead end, because everybody demands everything at once, and Terje offers a new approach.
 An Israeli meeting a Palestinian on neutral ground.

-Mona Juul has a meeting with Ahmed Qurei, the minister of finance of the PLO, in London, where Mona and Terje introduce him to Yair Hirschfeld, an Israeli professor for economics.
-The secret meeting, since Israeli officials were not allowed to talk to Palestinians, starts cold but warms up and they agree to meet again.
+Mona Juul has a meeting with Ahmed Qurei, the minister of finance of the Palestine Liberation Organization, in London, where Mona and Terje introduce him to Yair Hirschfeld, an Israeli professor of economics.
+The meeting is secret because Israeli officials were not allowed to talk to Palestinians.
+It starts cold but warms up and they agree to meet again.

-The followup meeting is held in a manor near Oslo, with Qurei and Hassan Asfour as representatives of the Palestinian government and Hirschfeld and Ron Pundak as Israelis representatives.
-The meeting starts formal and cold, but warms up over time and through socializing and smaller hiccups results in a first series of drafts for a Declaration of Principles (DOP).
+The followup meeting is held in a manor near Oslo, with Qurei and Hassan Asfour as representatives of the Palestinian government and Hirschfeld and Ron Pundak as Israel's representatives.
+The meeting starts formal and cold, but warms up over time and through socializing and smaller hiccups resulting in a first series of drafts for a Declaration of Principles (DOP).

-As neither Hirschfeld nor Pundak are Israeli officials, talks are about to come to an end there.
+As neither Hirschfeld nor Pundak are Israeli officials, talks are about to end there.
 After some back and forth and Terje making unfounded claims that he would get an Israeli official to join the talks, Mona decides to break the secret to Johan Jørgen Holst, the Norwegian minister of foreign affairs, who facilitates a meeting with Uri Savir from the Israeli foreign ministry to review the DOP.

 This meeting starts very aggressive with Savir and Qurei accusing each other of terrorism and murder, but again warms up over time with Savir expressing willingness to give up the Gaza Strip and Jericho―a city 20 miles outside of Jerusalem―to the Palestinians as an autonomous region.